ebass0/ebass0/README.md

 ### Hello, I'm Estevão Basso, a Full Stack enthusiast passionate about building innovative and efficient solutions.

 ## About Me
-- 🤓 Undergraduate student in Analysis and Systems Development.
+- 🤓 Graduated in Analysis and Systems Development.
 - 🚀 Currently focused on the Full Stack area.
 - 🌱 Studying and exploring various technologies.